 By Michelle Garlinski, SNJM

 Note: Michelle Garlinski was received as a novice of the Sisters of the Holy Names in July 2015.
-During her first year living with Sisters at our Province’s welcome house in Berkeley, CA, she began sharing her journey through a series of "News from the Novice" letters.
-She is spending in her missionary novice year at St. Mary’s Academy in Winnipeg, Manitoba.
+During her first year living with Sisters at our Province’s welcome house in Berkeley, CA, she began sharing her journey through a series of “News from the Novice” letters.
+She spent her missionary novice year at St. Mary’s Academy in Winnipeg, Manitoba.
 To learn more about becoming a Sister and the SNJM formation process, please click here.